ResearchComputing/odor2action/docs/source/main/index.md

 ### Step 1: Login to EnginFrame

-> **_NOTE 1:_** _You'll need to be on the CU VPN to network to use EnginFrame.
+> **_NOTE 1:_** _You'll need to be on the CU Virtual Private Network (VPN) use EnginFrame.
 If you already have a VPN client on your machine you can connect to `vpn.colorado.edu` through that (login credentials are your CU IdentiKey and password).
 If you don't have a VPN client on your machine, you can <a href="https://oit.colorado.edu/services/network-internet-services/vpn/help" target="_blank">download one from the CU Office of Information Technology</a>._

 > **_NOTE 2:_** _You should have previously received access to EnginFrame when you [requested access to O2A resources](#step-4-request-access-to-o2a-resources).
 However, if you find you cannot login per the documentation below, please email [rc-help@colorado.edu](mailto:rc-help@colorado.edu) to request access._